-Some procedures with the Land Registry and/or Cadastre can take many months or even years and many buyers aren´t prepared to wait.
-Also, these procedures might implicate extra costs, so it´s wise that a lawyer calculates these.
+Some procedures with the Land Registry and/or Cadastre can take many months or even years and many buyers aren´t prepared to wait for this.
+Also, these procedures might implicate extra costs, so it´s wise to have a lawyer calculate these costs.
 As potential buyers might choose to purchase another property, for this reason, it´s best to take action rather sooner than later.

 The difference between correct registration or inscription of rural property and the DAFO certificate

 In principle, it´s important to know that the registration or the inscription of a rural or rustic property in the Land Registry and/or Cadastre isn´t the same as the legality of the property.
 In Andalusia it´s possible to buy, sell or own a property that is perfectly well registered, but that doesn´t have a First Occupation License or a DAFO-certificate (for rural properties in Andalusia) from the Town Hall.
 The house might even have a demolition order against it from the Spanish authorities for the fact that it was built illegally.